semaphoreci-demos/semaphore-demo-ruby-kubernetes/README.md

 Copyright (c) 2019 Rendered Text

 Distributed under the MIT License.
-See the file LICENSE.md.
+See the file LICENSE.